Lula says reducing poverty is Brazil's priority, not fiscal containment

 Lula is considering former Sao Paulo governor Geraldo Alckmin as his running mate, in an effort to draw moderate voters and calm financial markets.

-"I cannot want to be president to solve the financial system's problem ... to solve the those who became richer in the pandemic," he said.
-"There is only one reason for me to be a candidate: to prove the Brazilian people can be happy again."
+"I cannot want to be president to solve the financial system's problem ... for those who became richer in the pandemic," he said.
+"There is only one reason for me to be a candidate: to prove that Brazilian people can be happy again."

+Lula blasted Bolsonaro for ignoring the pressing issues facing Brazil and dealing only with his personal interests and political self-preservation.

 (Reporting by Anthony Boadle and Eduardo Simoes Editing by Marguerita Choy)